×

 What are the schools in Rapallo like?

 "Rapallo, is a small town and does not have a wide range of international or bilingual schools.
 However, there are some options in the nearby cities.
 The International School in Genoa is one of the closest international schools to Rapallo.
 It offers an International Baccalaureate program for students from pre-kindergarten to grade 12.
 The school's curriculum is taught in English, but it also offers Italian language classes.
 The school is known for its multicultural environment, with students from over 30 different countries.
 Here is the link to their website: http://isgenoa.it/ Another option is the British International School of Genoa.
 This school offers a British curriculum for students from ages 2 to 18.
 The school is known for its small class sizes and personalized approach to education.
 The school's curriculum is taught in English, but it also offers Italian language classes.
 Here is the link to their website: https://www.bisg.edu.it/ The American International School of Genoa is another option.
 This school offers an American curriculum for students from pre-kindergarten to grade 12.
 The school's curriculum is taught in English, but it also offers Italian language classes.
 The school is known for its multicultural environment, with students from over 30 different countries.
 Here is the link to their website: http://www.aisgenoa.it/ Lastly, the Canadian School of Milan, although a bit further away, offers a Canadian curriculum for students from pre-kindergarten to grade 12.
 The school's curriculum is taught in English, but it also offers Italian language classes.
 The school is known for its multicultural environment, with students from over 30 different countries.
-Here is the link to their website: https://www.canadianschool.it/," commented one expat when asked about in Rapallo.
+Here is the link to their website: https://www.canadianschool.it/," wrote an expat with kids at in Rapallo.

 "Rapallo, offers a vibrant social scene that caters to a variety of interests.
 The town is known for its lively atmosphere, with numerous cafes, restaurants, and bars where locals and tourists mingle and enjoy the local cuisine and drinks.
 The nightlife is relatively relaxed, with a focus on enjoying good food and wine rather than late-night partying.
 Cultural events are also a significant part of the social scene in Rapallo.
 The town hosts several festivals throughout the year, including the famous Rapallo Art and Film Festival, which attracts artists and filmmakers from around the world.
 For those interested in outdoor activities, Rapallo offers a range of options.
 The town is located near the sea, making it a popular spot for boating, fishing, and other water sports.
 There are also several hiking trails in the surrounding hills, providing opportunities for socializing while enjoying the beautiful Italian countryside.
 Despite its small size, Rapallo has a thriving arts scene.
 There are several art galleries and studios in the town, and local artists often host exhibitions and workshops.
 Overall, the social scene in Rapallo is friendly and welcoming, with a strong sense of community.
 Whether you're interested in food and drink, arts and culture, or outdoor activities, there's always something happening in this charming Italian town," said one expat.